Role of Christianity in Western society: Social justice, care-giving, and the hospital system

 Historian of hospitals, Guenter Risse, says that the Church spearheaded the development of a hospital system geared towards the marginalized.

+Hospitals were founded and funded by Christian religious orders, being a "distinctly Christian innovation rooted in the monastic virtue and practise of hospitality".
+Christian denominations, including Roman Catholics, Evangelical-Lutherans and Methodists, continue to operate a large number of hospitals today.
+Christian deaconesses have played a prominent role in healthcare.
 The Catholic Church has contributed to society through its social doctrine which has guided leaders to promote social justice and providing care to the sick and poor.
 In orations such as his Sermon on the Mount and stories such as The Good Samaritan, Jesus called on followers to worship God, act without violence or prejudice and care for the sick, hungry and poor.
 Such teachings are the foundation of Catholic Church involvement in social justice, hospitals and health care.

+A number of Christian denominations, such as the Wesleyan Methodist Church and the Religious Society of Friends, maintained a theological opposition to slavery and championed abolitionism; for example, speaking out against slavery is one of the Methodist works of mercy.
+Christian missionaries, who saw all humans as descending from Adam and Eve, "were ardently opposed to slavery" and worked for its abolition, influencing the peoples of Africa to draw near to Christianity.

 Today the Roman Catholic Church is the largest non-government provider of health care services in the world.
 It has around 18,000 clinics, 16,000 homes for the elderly and those with special needs, and 5,500 hospitals, with 65 percent of them located in developing countries.
 In 2010, the Church's Pontifical Council for the Pastoral Care of Health Care Workers said that the Church manages 26% of the world's health care facilities.
-The Church's involvement in health care has ancient origins.